 - COLLECTIONS MANAGEMENT: DEACCESSION, REMOVAL, ALTERATION, AND DESTRUCTION POLICIES AND PROCEDURES

 In accordance with the City Charter Section 5.103, the San Francisco Arts Commission is charged to “encourage artistic awareness, participation and expression…promote the employment of artists and those skilled in the crafts…and enlist the aid of all City and County governmental units in the task of ensuring the fullest expression of artistic potential by and among the residents of San Francisco.”

 The mission of the Civic Art Collection is to promote a rich, diverse and stimulating cultural environment in order to enrich the lives of the city’s residents, visitors and employees, and to enhance the city’s image both nationally and internationally.
-The San Francisco Arts Commission is committed to acquiring works of art for the Civic Art Collection of the highest aesthetic standards reflective of diverse social and cultural perspectives.
+The San Francisco Arts Commission is committed to acquiring and preserving works of art in the Collection that have recognized artistic merit and cultural or historical significance.
+In accordance with our agency's mission and values, we seek to acquire and preserve a civic art collection that presents diverse racial, social and cultural perspectives.
 Acquisition by the City and County of San Francisco implies a commitment to the preservation, protection and display of the artwork for the public benefit.